microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/00_Introduction.md

 ## Lab Outline

 The lab is organized into 5 sections, taking you through generating text content, image assets, and code snippets through a multimodal conversational interface on Azure with OpenAI models.
-In addition, we will cover Function Calling and AI Agents.
+In addition, we will cover Function Calling and AI Assistants.
 The goal of the lab is to leverage generative AI capabilities over a wide range of scenarios.

 1. **Part 1 - Text Generation** Generate text content and descriptions with GPT4o
 2. **Part 2 - Image Generation** Generate image assets with DALLE-3
 3. **Part 3 - Multimodality** Leverage multimodal capabilities of GPT-4o to generate code snippets from hand-drawn sketches.
-4. **Part 4 - Azure AI Agents** Use code interpreter to understand your data.
+4. **Part 4 - Azure AI Assistants** Use code interpreter to understand your data.

 Click **Next** to set up your Workshop environment and get started.